MicrosoftDocs/cpp-docs/docs/porting/porting-to-the-universal-windows-platform-cpp.md

 ---
 # Porting to the Universal Windows Platform (C++)

-In this topic, you can find information on how to port existing C++ code to the Windows 10 app platform, the Universal Windows Platform.
-What is meant by the term *universal* is that your code can run on any of the devices that run Windows 10.
-You create a single project and a single XAML-base user interface that works well on any device that runs Windows 10.
+In this topic, you can find information on how to port existing C++ code to the Windows app platform, the Universal Windows Platform.
+What is meant by the term *universal* is that your code can run on any of the devices that run Windows 10 or later.
+You create a single project and a single XAML-base user interface that works well on any device that runs Windows 10 or later.
 You can use dynamic layout features in XAML to allow the app's UI to adapt to different display sizes.

 The Windows Dev Center documentation contains a guide for porting Windows 8.1 apps to the Universal Windows Platform.
 See [Move from Windows Runtime 8 to UWP](/windows/uwp/porting/w8x-to-uwp-root).
 Although the guide focuses mostly on C# code, most of the guidance is applicable to C++.
 The following procedures contain more detailed information.
 See also [Move from a desktop application to UWP](/windows/uwp/porting/desktop-to-uwp-migrate).